myl989/KawaiiLang/README.md

 **DISCLAIMER: This whole thing is meant as a joke.** But... you can use it for regular coding too if you really want to.

+**Another disclaimer: ** this thing is known to have bugs.
+You can see the issues I have on the "todo" or "bugs" list in my projects tab.
+So program at your own risk.
+As this is not a serious project don't expect me to maintain this like the Mona Lisa!

 <h2>In case you want a feel of what it looks like, check out the demo folder!
 (MD code snippets is being weird so I'm not putting it here)</h2>

 Currently status: Interpreter works for calculations with the following operations